Andrew Brackman: College career

-Brackman's junior year at NC State saw a return to his freshman-year numbers: in 13 games he struck out 74 batters in 78 innings with a 3.81 ERA and a record of 6–4, but due to elbow injuries, he did not pitch in either the ACC nor the NCAA tournament.
+Brackman's junior year at NC State saw a return to his freshman-year numbers: in 13 games he struck out 74 batters in 78 innings with a 3.81 ERA and a record of 6–4.
+Due to elbow injuries, he did not pitch in either the ACC nor the NCAA tournament.

 Professional career

 New York Yankees

 Brackman's injury record hurt his draft value, and he was not selected until the 30th pick of the 2007 Major League Baseball Draft.
 Following the draft, the Yankees signed Brackman to a guaranteed $4.5 million deal for four years including a $3.55 million signing bonus spread out over six years.
 Brackman was represented by sports agent Scott Boras.
 The club also held options over Brackman for the 2011, 2012, and 2013 seasons which would have boosted the total value of his contract over $13 million if he met his bonus requirements.
 As specified by his contract, the Yankees placed Brackman on the 40 man roster.

 The Yankees recommended that he see Dr. James Andrews in Alabama to address his lingering elbow concerns.
 Later in August 2007, he underwent Tommy John surgery.
 Brackman began the 2008 season on the 60-day disabled list, a procedural move to keep him on the 40-man roster.
 Despite this setback, the Yankees still considered him a "blue-chip prospect".
 On February 1, 2008, Keith Law of ESPN ranked Brackman in the top 100 baseball prospects of 2008, and both Baseball America and Baseball Prospectus list him as in the Yankees' top ten prospects for 2009.

 Brackman spent 2009 pitching for the Class A Charleston RiverDogs, where he struggled.
 Baseball America named him the Yankees' tenth best prospect for 2010.
 Brackman had a strong 2010 season with the Class A Advanced Tampa Yankees and Class AA Trenton Thunder.

 The Yankees optioned Brackman to AAA at the beginning of the 2011 season.
 Going into 2011, Brackman was rated the third-best prospect in the Yankees organization by Baseball America.
-After struggling in the early part of the season, Brackman altered his mechanics, which produced improved results.
-Brackman was promoted to the Yankees in September made his MLB debut on September 22.
+He struggled to throw strikes to begin the season, and considered quitting baseball entirely.
+Instead, Brackman altered his mechanics, which produced improved results.
+He was promoted to the Yankees in September and made his MLB debut on September 22.
 Brackman allowed no runs over an inning and a third in relief against the Tampa Bay Rays.

 Following the 2011 season, the Yankees declined his 2012 option, making him a free agent.

-Reds and White Sox
+Cincinnati Reds

 On January 4, 2012, Brackman signed a one-year minor league contract with the Cincinnati Reds.
+He was designated for assignment at the end of July and outrighted to the minors.

+Chicago White Sox

 On January 30, 2013, Brackman signed a minor league contract with the Chicago White Sox.
+He was later released on August 6.